 List of item counters with Sino-Korean numbers

-While we already went through the majority of the counters in the previous section, there are a few specific ones that use the Sino-Korean number system instead.
+The counters in the previous section use the numbers from the Korean number system.
+The counters below use the Sino-Korean number system instead.
 Below are some counting words, as well as some examples using Korean numbers with the counting words.

 일 (il) → a counter for days